casawa/corona_social_dist_sim/README.md

 one will need to make in real life.

 ### The External Pitch
-Every day, with the information you have, you have a choice: Should you leave your home and continue your regular routine, or not?
+Every day, with the information you have, you have a choice:
+- Should you leave your home and continue your regular routine, or stay at home?

-Everyone else also has this choice and may think similar to what you’re thinking — in this simulation, they think the exact same way you do.
-If so, what are the long-term consequencies of this thinking as the virus spreads?
+Everyone else also has this choice and information, and may think similar to what you’re thinking.
+In this simulation, they think the exact same way you do.
+So if you're leaning 30% to stay at home, so is everyone else.

+What are the long-term consequencies of this thinking as the virus spreads?

 **Note**: This is not a scientific simulation and the numbers should not be trusted for any reason!
 It is purely for illustrative purposes.